ryuever/emacs-beta/README.md

 * node
 * ipython
 * jedi
-* pylint  Please note that pylint now comes with an executable “epylint” that is meant to be the interface to Emacs.
+* pylint  note that pylint now comes with an executable “epylint” that is meant to be the interface to Emacs.

 ## jedi installation
 please refer to [github emacs-jedi](https://github.com/tkf/emacs-jedi)